 After having outgrown its informal systems and procedures, the Microinsurance Network decided in 2007 that it needed a clearer membership and organisational structure to accommodate the expansion of interest and activities in microinsurance and the arrival of more and new stakeholders.
 The Microinsurance Network was officially launched in 2009.

-Since then, the Network has grown to have just under 70 institutional members representing over 200 experts in 15 different working and discussion groups.
+Since then, the Network has grown to have just under 70 institutional members representing over 250 experts in 12 different working and discussion groups.
 In addition, as of the 31 May 2012, the Microinsurance Network became an independent structure and registered as a non-for-profit organisation in Luxembourg.
-2012 is also the 10 year anniversary of the Microinsurance Network.
+2012 was also the 10 year anniversary of the Microinsurance Network.

 International Microinsurance Conference